-11 CANDIDATE NAME 12 MODIFIED REPORTING DECLARATION COMPLETE THIS SECTION ONLY IF YOU ARE CHOOSING MODIFIED REPORTING •• This declaration must be filed no later than the 30th day before the first election to which the declaration applies. •• •• The modified reporting option is valid for one election cycle only. •• (An election cycle includes a primary election, a general election, and any related runoffs.) •• Candidates for the office of state chair of a political party may NOT choose modified reporting. •• I do not intend to accept more than \$1,080 in political contributions or make more than \$1,080 in political expenditures (excluding filing fees) in connection with any future election within the election cycle.
-I understand that if either one of those limits is exceeded, I will be required to file pre-election reports and, if necessary, a runoff report.
-Year of election(s) or election cycle to Signature of Candidate which declaration applies
+11 CANDIDATE NAME · MODIFIED REPORTING DECLARATION COMPLETE THIS SECTION ONLY IF YOU ARE CHOOSING MODIFIED REPORTING •• This declaration must be file the first election to which ed no later than the 30th day before the declaration applies. •• The modified reporting option is valid for one election cycle only.
+(An election cycle includes a primary election, a general election, and any related runoffs.)
+Candidates for the office of state chair of a political party may NOT choose modified reporting. •• I do not intend to accept more than make more than \$1,110 in political fees) in connection with any future cycle.
+I understand that if either or will be required to file pre-election runoff report. expenditures (excluding filing e election within the election e of those limits is exceeded, I Year of election(s) or election cycle to which declaration applies Signature of Candidate